sireton/sireton.github.io/_posts/2025-08-23-Exchange-Direct-Send-Abuse.md

 # See what you are working with
 Get-InboundConnector | Select Name, SenderIPAddresses, RequireTls
 ```

-If your connectors show `RequireTls: False`, add that to the hardening list too.
-It is not what this post is about, but it is overdue.

 ### Work Around: Scope Inbound Connectors to Static IPs